siberianfox/tinygwiki/TinyG-Github-Notes.md

 ###Brute force promotion of dev to edge or edge to master
 Promotion checklist
 * Set Default settings
+* Final check compile in both AS4 and AS6 (ensure project files are OK)

 <pre>
 make sure both dev and edge are clean (no uncommitted files)